 Drivers, passengers, and others who have been involved in a car accident in Virginia will want to have an understanding of the different car insurance requirements and state laws that could affect any claim or lawsuit over the accident.
 This page provides a summary of the Virginia-specific resources available on All-About-Car-Accidents.com, plus links to more detailed information.

-One interesting thing to note is that vehicle owners in Virginia are not technically required to purchase car insurance, as long as they pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.
+Vehicle owners in Virginia are not technically required to purchase car insurance, as long as they pay an annual $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.

 For more details on car insurance for vehicles in Virginia, check out our companion article Virginia Car Insurance Laws.